 What is Azure AD Privileged Identity Management?

-With Azure Active Directory (AD) Privileged Identity Management, you can manage, control, and monitor access within your organization.
-This includes access to resources in Azure AD, Azure Resources (Preview), and other Microsoft Online Services like Office 365 or Microsoft Intune.
+With Azure Active Directory (Azure AD) Privileged Identity Management, you can manage, control, and monitor access within your organization.
+This includes access to resources in Azure AD, Azure resources, and other Microsoft Online Services like Office 365 or Microsoft Intune.

 When you enable Privileged Identity Management for your tenant, a valid Azure AD Premium P2 or Enterprise Mobility + Security E5 paid or trial license is required for each user that interacts with or receives a benefit from the service.
 Examples include users/users in a group who are: